Thursday, February 25, 2010

 PRECIOUS: BASED ON THE NOVEL PUSH BY SAPPHIRE

 As I watched Precious, one word kept returning to my mind: heartbreaking.
-It is heartbreaking to see how people who should love each other hurt each other so viciously: physically, emotionally.
+It is heartbreaking to see people who should love each other hurt each other so viciously physically, emotionally, psychologically or a combination thereof.
 It is heartbreaking to see how so many people can go through life with great potential but be ruled out by society at large.
 It is heartbreaking to watch helplessly as efforts to help people can only go so far.
 It is heartbreaking to see how the lure of virtually free money can corrupt the human spirit.
 In spite of all the horror we see throughout Precious, we still get the sense that an individual can not only survive, but thrive.

-One runs the risk of frightening away people from Precious if one went by the story itself, but the film is much more than a series of horrors inflicted on a black girl who is so wrecked emotionally and physically that she fantasizes on occasion that she's white.
+One runs the risk of frightening people away from Precious if one went by the story itself; the film, however, is much more than a series of horrors inflicted on a black girl who is so wrecked emotionally and physically that she fantasizes on occasion that she's white.
 The film has parallels to another film about a black woman who is raped and abused but through education and the kindness of strangers (along with a spark within her) rises to believe herself worthy of life: The Color Purple.

 Also like in that film, the performances are remarkable.
 Gabourey Sidibe is magnificent as Precious.
-She never makes her into a stock victim, but ultimately as a survivor.
+She plays her not like a stock victim, but ultimately as a survivor.
 Sidibe creates a character who still doesn't give up hope, even in her most outlandish fantasies.
 Paula Patton's Miss Rain is also not just "the inspirational teacher", but a woman who has her own issues and who truly cares about all her students.

 That leads us to Mo'Nique, a true revelation.
 It's easy to think of her as a raunchy comedienne, but she never hits a false note as Precious' mother.
 Throughout the film, she is one of the most vile women to appear on the screen, but every now and again, she lets you see the vulnerability and hurt that is within Mary, how in her own way, she let someone else's opinion of her and the conclusions she drew from that ruin so many other lives.
 At the end, when we hear from Mary, and see how she realizes how it all went so tragically wrong, it tears at you like few performances have.
 I was on the verge of tears myself, and while I cannot bring myself to excuse or justify all the terrible things she did, we experience some form of catharsis.
 We get something we wouldn't imagine was possible: a little bit of sympathy for Mary at the end.

 Director Lee Daniels and screenwriter Geoffrey Fletcher pulled no punches in having us dive headfirst into a nightmare world where people are devalued or considered only for what the welfare check can bring in.
 They never stray from making this a sadly all-too-real world, no effort to make it pretty or exaggerated.
 It stays true to life, and we get no sense that the world of Precious is anything other than reality, a horrifying reality but real all the same.
-There was the occasional odd moment (a subplot involving lesbians that I felt was unnecessary) but those are minor criticisms to an overall excellent film.
+There was the occasional odd moment, in particular a subplot involving lesbians that I felt was unnecessary, but those are minor criticisms to an overall excellent film.

 Saturday, February 6, 2010